WoodItGood is supported by its readers. We may earn an affiliate commission at no extra cost to you if you buy through a link on this page.

 This is a simpler project that doesn’t require a ton of specialty equipment.
-A wood slice is really all it takes.
+A wood slice and a lovely wood finish are really all it takes.
 However, if you want to make a whole bunch of them, a band or scroll saw is recommended.

 However, you can very easily get away with using a coping saw (which you likely have if you use a lot of hand tools already) if you are only planning on making a few.